The bad locus in the moduli of super Riemann surfaces with Ramond punctures: Introduction

 \section{Introduction}

 The super vector space $\Omega$ of closed holomorphic differentials on a general super Riemann surface of genus $g$ with $2r$ Ramond punctures has dimension $g|r$.
 The super period map as defined by Witten in \cite{WittenRamond} sends this space to a $g|r$ dimensional maximal isotropic subspace $P(\Omega)$ of period space, which is a $2g|2r$-dimensional super vector space with a supersymplectic pairing.
-Unfortunately there is a bad locus $B$ in the moduli space parametrizing super Riemann surfaces on which the odd dimension of $\Omega$ is strictly greater than $r$, so the period map fails to be injective there.
+Unfortunately there is a bad locus $B$ in the moduli space parametrizing super Riemann surfaces \footnote{ The supermoduli space of super Riemann surfaces with Ramond punctures is a Deligne-Mumford superstack (\cite{CodogniModuli}, \cite{OVRamond}, \cite{BruzzoHernRamond}, \cite{Moose}) and so locally has an \'etale cover by superschemes, and a compatible system of universal curves.
+All our statements pertain to the stack, and can be easily translated into statements over the \'etale covers. } where the odd dimension of $\Omega$ is strictly greater than $r$, so the period map fails to be injective there.
 This bad locus $B$ was studied by Witten in \cite{WittenRamond}, mostly in the case $r=1$.
 The goal of this note is to study the bad locus for higher $r$.

 When $r=1$, the bad locus has codimension 1 and it is the locus where Witten's super period map blows up.
 We will see in Theorem \ref{dim} that in general the bad locus (or at least one of its components) has codimension $r$.
 The period map depends on some discrete choices: a symplectic basis of the integral homology, as in the bosonic case, plus an orientation $\psi$ of each of the Ramond punctures.
 Each choice of $\psi$ determines a period matrix that blows up along a certain divisor $Y''_{\sigma}$.
 Here $\sigma = \sigma(\psi)$ is a sign choice, determined by $\psi$ but retaining less information than $\psi$: there are $2^{2r}$ choices of $\psi$, but only $2^r$ choices for $\sigma$.
 The blowup divisor $Y''_{\sigma}$ depends only on ${\sigma}$.
 Our main result, Theorem \ref{Main}, is that the intersection $Y$ of these divisors equals the bad locus $B$.
 The $Y''_{\sigma}$ therefore give a more-or-less explicit set of equations for the bad locus.
 (This story has a variant that depends additionally on the choice of a pairing $\nu$ of the $2r$ punctures.
 It follows from our result that this intersection of the $Y''_{\sigma}$ is independent of the choice of $\nu$.)